Protein folding: Modeling of protein folding

 Folding@home uses Markov state models, like the one diagrammed here, to model the possible shapes and folding pathways a protein can take as it condenses from its initial randomly coiled state (left) into its native 3D structure (right).

 De novo or ab initio techniques for computational protein structure prediction can be used for simulating various aspects of protein folding.
+The earliest computer simulation of protein folding was performed in 1975 by Levitt and Warshel (Nature 1975) produced folding paths that collapsed to a structure close to the folded structure and basically provided a "resolution" of the Leventhal paradox.
+The simulation also involved a normal mode treatment that explored some of the dynamical aspects of the folding process.
 Molecular dynamics (MD) was used in simulations of protein folding and dynamics in silico.
 First equilibrium folding simulations were done using implicit solvent model and umbrella sampling.
 Because of computational cost, ab initio MD folding simulations with explicit water are limited to peptides and small proteins.
 MD simulations of larger proteins remain restricted to dynamics of the experimental structure or its high-temperature unfolding.
 Long-time folding processes (beyond about 1 millisecond), like folding of larger proteins (>150 residues) can be accessed using coarse-grained models.

 Several large-scale computational projects, such as Rosetta@home, Folding@home and Foldit, target protein folding.

 Long continuous-trajectory simulations have been performed on Anton, a massively parallel supercomputer designed and built around custom ASICs and interconnects by D. E. Shaw Research.
 The longest published result of a simulation performed using Anton as of 2011 was a 2.936 millisecond simulation of NTL9 at 355 K. Such simulations are currently able to unfold and refold small proteins (<150 amino acids residues) in equilibrium and predict how mutations affect folding kinetics and stability.

 In 2020 a team of researchers that used AlphaFold, an artificial intelligence (AI) protein structure prediction program developed by DeepMind placed first in CASP, a long-standing structure prediction contest.
 The team achieved a level of accuracy much higher than any other group.
 It scored above 90% for around two-thirds of the proteins in CASP's global distance test (GDT), a test that measures the degree of similarity between the structure predicted by a computational program, and the empirical structure determined experimentally in a lab.
 A score of 100 is considered a complete match, within the distance cutoff used for calculating GDT.

 AlphaFold's protein structure prediction results at CASP were described as "transformational" and "astounding".
 Some researchers noted that the accuracy is not high enough for a third of its predictions, and that it does not reveal the physical mechanism of protein folding for the protein folding problem to be considered solved.
 Nevertheless, it is considered a significant achievement in computational biology and great progress towards a decades-old grand challenge of biology, predicting the structure of proteins.